samueloladosu37/Arduino-project-on-Home-Security/README.md

 the alarm ed turns on and vice versa.
 Moreso, There is also a 16 x 02 LCD display which displays the current temperature and humidity level so the real time measurement can be monitored.
 The software serial monitor was initialized to displays some status like the door status, light statuses, flame status, motion status and the current bit status of the four buttons.
+Version 3 is the working code of the project.
+Version 1 is the working code of the sensor, version 2 is the working version of the passwordcounter implemented while version 3 integrates the sensor functionality and the pasword.